The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.” (Isaiah 9:2)

 And maybe there’s someone who is feeling, deep down, that a good person, a strong Christian should feel joy anyway, and wonders why they can’t quite muster it.

-A few years ago, I was not able to dress up my heart in a bright joy dress.
-I was right smack in the middle of divorce, illness, uncertainty, my Mom’s disabling dementia.
+I’ll say it first then – I’m not always able to dress up my heart in a bright joy dress.
+A few years ago, I was right smack in the middle of divorce, illness, uncertainty, my Mom’s disabling dementia.
 It felt like total loss.
 Complete failure.

 I had one thing left, though.